PALEOCURRICULUM VITAE

 Big sauropods - really, really big sauropods, Fall 1994

-Dinosaur art & restoration notes: Dicraeosaurs, Summer 1994 The Dinosaur Report, The Dinosaur Society
+Dinosaur art & restoration notes: Dicraeosaurs, Summer 1994

-Restoring the life appearance of dinosaurs (in Japanese), 1995
+Restoring the life appearance of dinosaurs, 1995

-Super-sauropods: The greatest creatures on earth (in Japanese), 1994
+Super-sauropods: The greatest creatures on earth, 1994

-Is Garden Park home to the world's largest known land animal?, Nov.
-1994
+The arrangement of the plates in the first complete Stegosaurus, Spring 1992; Is Garden Park home to the world's largest known land animal?, Nov.
+1994 Tracks in Time, Garden Park Paleontology Society

-The arts column.
+Painting: The arts column.
 Omni, Oct.
 1984

-Popular reviews & letters –
+Popular reviews & letters

 Dem bones.
 Baltimore City Paper, Jan.
 2006